thycotic/dsv-docs/product/auth-general/authoidc/gcp.md

 ### Configure Auth Providers

-This example uses the Google Cloud Identity service, but the process should be similar for other auth providers.
+This example uses the Google Cloud Identity service.

-Sign into the [cloud manager portal](https://portal.thycotic.com) and go to Manage->Teams and click on Organizations for your DSV team.

-Click "Auth Providers" and then click the "New" button to create an external auth provider.
-Copy the Callback URL field.
+Get the callback URL from Thycotic One following the directions at [Authentication:OIDC](./index.md)

 1. Go to the [Google Cloud API Console](https://console.cloud.google.com/apis/dashboard) and select a project if needed.